kbase/narrative/docs/deploy_narrative.md

     -   Ensure that tests pass.

 4. PR the develop branch to the master branch.
-    -   Deploy on the next environment.
+    -   Deploy on the narrative-dev environment.
     -   Ensure that things work as expected.

-5. Create a new release in the narrative repo.
+5. Create a new release in the narrative repo on GitHub.
-    -   tag it with the new version, prefixed with v (e.g. v4.2.1).
+    -   Create a new tag with the new version number, prefixed with v (e.g. v4.2.1).
+    -   Set the new tag against the `master` branch.
+    -   Put the recent notes in the description.
 ### Deploying Next, Appdev, & Prod

-The [next](https://next.kbase.us), [appdev](https://appdev.kbase.us), and [prod](https://narrative.kbase.us) environments are all deployed using a production image.
+The [next](https://next.kbase.us), [appdev](https://appdev.kbase.us), and [production](https://narrative.kbase.us) environments are all deployed using a production image.

 ### Deploying Narrative-Refactor

 The [narrative-refactor](https://narrative-refactor.kbase.us) image is automatically built against the "truss" branch of the repo and is called narrative-truss:pr### when still in a PR state or narrative-truss:latest after merge.
 The images can be found here: https://github.com/orgs/kbase/packages

+### Deploying Narrative-Dev
+The [narrative-dev](https://narrative-dev.kbase.us) environment is meant for pre-release and iterative testing of new UI features and changes.
+As such, this isn't always tied to any particular branch, although it is most often set to deploy the production image.
+Contact a DevOps team member if there are any questions.

 #### Create Release Image